Everybody loves creamy chicken dishes, and this creamy champagne chicken is no exception.

 Yes, this creamy champagne sauce uses milk instead of cream to create a delicious rich creamy sauce without all of the calories of heavy cream.

-In fact this creamy champagne chicken works out at 179 calories per serving!!!!
+In fact this champagne chicken works out at 179 calories per serving!!!!
 That is wonderful for dinner with a creamy sauce!

 The milk is thickened with cornstarch (cornflour) which gives a wonderful velvety sauce without the need to add cream.